brunoruviaro/ardour4-tutorial/_posts/2014-08-23-working-with-regions.md

 ![Split]({{ site.url }}/images/Ardour4_Split_Region_Moved.png)

 Regions can also be split by using the Playhead or a Marker as the Edit Point.

+Split Regions will receive a name derived from the original name of its parent Region, and you will see this reflected in your Region List.
+For example, in the image above, you see two regions called pink.15 and pink.16, which means there were split from a parent Region called "pink" (not shown in image).

+>TIP: Splitting ranges will follow your Grid settings.
+For example, if you have an active Grid set for Bars, splits will happen at the bar boundaries.
+If you choose "No Grid", splits will happen wherever the Edit point is, regardless of any Grid.

 ## Trimming Regions

 If you move the cursor near the left or right side edge of a Region, you will see that the pointer becomes an arrow.
 Click and drag inwards from either end of the Region, and the Region will be shortened accordingly.
 This is called **Trimming** the Region.
 Regions can be trimmed from the start of the Region (drag from left to right at the edge) or from the end (drag from right to left).